Which Airlines Are the Most Pet Friendly? The Pet Travel Policies of 8 Popular Airlines · Kinship

 Luis Velasco / Stocksy

-Wherever we go, we want our pets to come with us.
-Obviously.
-They make everything better.
-But travel can be stressful, and traveling with an animal — especially by airplane — can be even more complicated.
-It doesn’t help that every airline seems to have a totally different set of rules for bringing your pet aboard… not to mention, different price points.
+Wherever we are, we want our pets by our side.
+They just make everything better.
+But travel can stressful, and bringing an animal along — especially on a flight — can be even more complicated.
+It doesn’t help that each airline seems to follow its own set of rules (and set their own price tags) when it comes to flying with pets.

-If your head’s swimming with pet travel fees and carrier requirements, we have you covered.
-Check out our list of some of the most popular airlines’ pet policies.
-Keep in mind that the following details apply to travel within the U.S.; for international travel requirements, which can be more involved, read the airline’s individual pet policy pages linked below.
-(Where applicable; unfortunately, not all airlines will take your pet abroad).
+If your head’s swimming with pet travel fees and carrier requirements, we’ve got you covered.
+Below, a breakdown of pet policies of the most popular airlines.
+A quick note: These guidelines apply to domestic flights within the United States.
+If you’re planning to travel internationally, be sure to review the airline’s full pet policy pages linked below.
+(Where applicable, that is; unfortunately, not all airlines allow pets on international routes.)

 Alaska Airlines

 Alaska Airlines has one of the most pet-friendly policies out there.
 Pets who fit in an under-seat carrier can travel along with their pet parents in the cabin for a fee of $100, and larger pets can travel in a baggage compartment for $150.
-Two pets can travel in the same carrier, and two carriers are allowed.
+Two pets can travel in the same carrier in the main cabin, and two carriers are allowed.
 In other words, up to four pets can tag along (as long as they fit).
-The pet’s carrier can be either soft or hard.
-And unlike most airlines, Alaska doesn’t limit animal companions to just dogs and cats — rabbits and birds are allowed, too.
+The pet’s carrier can be either soft or hard if they’re in the cabin; only hard carriers are allowed in cargo.

 One quick caveat: Brachycephalic (or flat-faced) dogs aren’t allowed to travel in the baggage compartment.
 And keep in mind that your pet will count as your carry-on bag.